 - Chives can be regularly cut, and flowers need to be removed to ensure an ongoing supply of the green foliage which in the part used in salads and cooking.

 As companion plants they grow well with carrots, tomatoes, mustard greens, or cabbage.
 They can also be grown beneath roses.

-Chive seeds are readily available for sale online and from good nurseries
+Chive plants are available for sale online from the following nurseries